mythril-forge/vanilla-spells/spells/level-5/contagion.md

 ### Blinding Sickness
 Pain grips the creature's mind, and its eyes turn milky white.
-The creature has disadvantage on Wisdom checks and Wisdom Saving Throws and is **blinded**.
+The creature has disadvantage on Wisdom Checks and Wisdom Saving Throws and is **blinded**.

 ### Filth Fever
 A raging fever sweeps through the creature's body.
-The creature has disadvantage on Strength checks, Strength Saving Throws, and attack rolls that use Strength.
+The creature has disadvantage on Strength Checks, Strength Saving Throws, and attack rolls that use Strength.

 ### Flesh Rot
 The creature's flesh decays.